carbon-design-system/carbon/.github/CONTRIBUTING.md

 > ln -s /path/to/carbon-components/src scss
 ```

 Then edits of `.scss` files in `/path/to/carbon-components/src` will be reflected to the development environment of your framework variant repository.
+You don't need to do anything in `carbon-components` side.

 ## Start Contributing